SpectacularAI/oak-d-capture/CALIBRATION.md

 2. Download calibration target from [Kalibr](https://github.com/ethz-asl/kalibr/wiki/downloads), direct G-Drive link: https://drive.google.com/file/d/0B0T1sizOvRsUdjFJem9mQXdiMTQ/edit?usp=sharing.
 Put this in full screen mode on your screen.

 3. Record a video session where you move the OAK-D device in 6 degrees of freedom at moderate speed to avoid motion blur while having the target in full sight of the cameras.
+Record for about 30 seconds from a distances of 0.5 - 1 meters.
 To start the recording, use command below to start and CTRL+C to stop recording.
 ```
 ./docker-record.sh
 ```
 The recording session will be store in `output/<date>` folder, you can check that it looks good before moving forward.

-4. Next you need to have the ruler at hand an measure the full width of the apriltag grid, this means the length of 6 tags plus 7 smaller solid squares in centimeters.
+4. Next you need to have the ruler at hand an measure the full width of the AprilTag grid, this means the length of 6 tags plus 7 smaller solid squares in centimeters.

 ![Measuring calibration target example](./measuring_calibration_target.jpg?raw=true)